inktrap/studyriffic/docs/USER.md

 ## Optional settings

  - ``excluded_pids`` is a list of excluded pids.
-If you want to exclude one a few users from your study, you may want to list them here.
-If you want to exclude a lot of users, place a file called ``EXCLUDED_PIDS.txt`` in your study dir, it will be appended (internally) to this list.
+If you want to exclude one or a few users from your study, you may list them here.
+If you want to exclude a lot of users, place a file called ``EXCLUDED_PIDS.txt`` in your study dir, it will be appended to this list.
  ``EXCLUDED_PIDS.txt`` has to contain one pid per line.
 In general it does not matter if you specify something as a number or a string or have duplicate values.
-In the end, every value will be turned into a string and then into a set.
+In the end, every value will be turned into a string and then the whole list into a set.

 ## Restrictions